alexandroid000/talks/thesis/talk.md

 - Useful or necessary to navigate in complex and crowded environments
 - Intuitively useful for decreasing uncertainty and creating robust trajectories
+- Newly enabled by developments in robot materials, sensing, other hardware

 Recent Interest in Intentional Collisions
 ---------------------------------